-How a quirky fruit fly gene could help researchers develop new cancer drugsJune 14th, 2012 in Genetics /
+How a quirky fruit fly gene could help researchers develop new cancer drugsJune 14, 2012 in Medicine & Health / Genetics

 (Medical Xpress) -- Loyola researchers are taking advantage of a quirk in the evolution of fruit fly genes to help develop new weapons against cancer.

 A newly discovered fruit fly gene is a simplified counterpart of two complex human genes that play important roles in the development of cancer and some birth defects.
 As this fruit fly gene evolved, it split in two.
 This split has made it easier to study, and the resulting insights could prove useful in developing new cancer drugs.

 "Evolution has given us a gift," said Andrew K. Dingwall, PhD, senior author of a paper that describes how his team identified and analyzed the split gene.
 Their findings are published in the June issue of the prestigious journal Development.
 Based on the importance of the findings, the paper was recently selected as an "Editor's Choice" in Science Signaling, published by the American Association for the Advancement of Science (AAAS).

 When normal cells develop, they differentiate into particular types, such as bone cells or muscle cells, and reproduce in an orderly manner.
 The process is governed by genes and hormones that work in concert.
 Two of these genes are known as MLL2 and MLL3.
 Cancer cells, by contrast, undergo uncontrolled division and reproduction.

 Since 2010, a growing number of cancers have been linked to mutations in the MLL2 and MLL3 genes.
 These cancers include non-Hodgkins lymphoma, colorectal cancer, kidney cancer, bladder cancer and a brain tumor called medulloblastoma.
 There also is evidence that MLL2 and MLL3 mutations are involved in breast and prostate cancers.